upessocs/Lectures/Advanced Web Technologies/Unit III NodeJS/035 Browsersync for frontend, and nodemon for backend with concurrently.md

 # Nodemon and BrowserSync together with concurrently
+(Optional)

 Below is a **minimal complete example** that runs: